A Voice from the South: Tutti Ad Libitum

-Has American a Race Problem; If so, How Can It Best Be Solved?
+Has America a Race Problem; If so, How Can It Best Be Solved?

 Cooper begins with the claim that there are only two types of peace, suppression and change.
 There is then reference to the harmony that God creates in the World, and between nature and humanity.
 She is not dismissing nor embracing either type of peace, instead claiming that there is a time and a place for each.
 She uses the ideals of motion and change to state that there can be no power gained through resistance.
 This is the reasoning behind her belief that there should be no divide between the races, regardless of origins.
 Cooper is calling racism a cult that ultimately leads to death.
 She then references a work of M. Guizot in which he is complaining about societies with Asian views.
 Cooper then pleads with the reader to differentiate this complaining from the Race problem as by this point the dominant race had already laid claim.
 Labeling Jesus Christ as one of the original democrats.
 She speaks again about how the dominant races suppress the minority of the regions.
 Cooper then brings up the earlier enslaved people who were often sold while pregnant in Ireland in order to earn more money.
 Just as Cooper's mother was sold, these people underwent similar situations and were unable to do anything to escape.
 Guizot is referenced for the third time when it is stated that "European Civilization has within it the promise of perpetual progress".
-This is what lead to the creation of Liberty.
+This is what leads to the creation of Liberty.
 Progress will eventually halt if surrounded by exclusiveness and selfishness.
 Anna J. Cooper then references foot binding again, while comparing the construction of the Great Wall of China to the rule of Confucius.
 There is also a slight cultural diffusion taking place between the Asian and European countries during this time.
 The reader is then introduced to Cooper's opinions regarding the way settlers claimed America and the governments formation thereafter.
 She states the claim that "the supremacy of one race... can not ultimately prevail on a continent held in equilibrium...".
 She makes her final claim by finally stating that America does have a race problem, and she will do nothing about it, instead leaving it to God to solve.